BurntSisyphus/BurntSisyphus.github.io/content/research/index.md

 ## Current Projects

-### Estimation of sector-wise PM$_{2.5}$ exposure in India, 2014
+### Specified sector-wise PM$_{2.5}$ health impacts in India, 2014

 High concentration of PM$_{2.5}$ in India is a growing concern in terms of its effect on human health.
-In order to clean the air effectively, one of the approaches is to evaluate how much the emissions from each sectors affect the exposure eventually.

-I utilized [PKU-Fuel](http://inventory.pku.edu.cn/) emission inventory and [WRF-Chem](https://www2.acom.ucar.edu/wrf-chem) model to assess contribution from different sectors to ambient PM$_{2.5}$.
-The baseline scenario is evaluated with satellite assimilation, literature and observation data:

-{{< figure src=/images/obs.png >}}

-Then I modified PKU-Fuel inventory with [EDGAR-HTAPv3](https://edgar.jrc.ec.europa.eu/dataset_htap_v3), [GFED](https://www.globalfiredata.org/) and [PPAC](https://www.ppac.gov.in/) data update *Crop Residues* and *Dung Cake* burning in India.
-Emissions are divided into {{< link href=Sectors.html content=12-sectors >}} (see abbreviations here) and presented by species in percentages below:
+It is significant to evaluate how much sector-wise emission affects ambient exposure to particulate matters.
+Previous research focuses on main sectors like total residential emission, which is a combination of various kinds of fuels.
+However, posing regulations on unspecified main sectors may be unfeasible.
+This study aims to break down the contributions and provide better references for air-cleaning policy makers.

 {{< echarts >}}